Flag of The Flag of Montserrat

 The Flag of Montserrat

-The flag of Montserrat is a British Blue Ensign with the Union Jack occupying the upper left corner and the Coat of Arms of Montserrat situated on the right side.
-The shield from the coat of arms features a woman in green dress holding a harp and a cross, symbolizing Erin (the personification of Ireland) and reflecting the island's Irish heritage.
+The flag of Montserrat is a British Blue Ensign: the Union Jack in the upper hoist corner and the Coat of Arms of Montserrat on the fly side.
+The shield shows a woman in a green dress holding a harp and a cross.
+She is Erin, the personification of Ireland, and she is there because of the island's Irish heritage.

 Share this flag

-The most striking feature is the coat of arms, prominently displayed.
-It features Erin, a personification of Ireland, depicted as a woman dressed in green and holding a golden harp, a traditional element of Irish heraldry.
-She leans on a Celtic cross, signifying the island's Irish heritage and the influence of Roman Catholicism brought to the island by early Irish settlers and laborers.
+The coat of arms is the part worth looking at.
+Erin, the personification of Ireland, appears as a woman in a green dress holding a golden harp, a standard element of Irish heraldry.
+She leans on a Celtic cross, a reference to the Roman Catholicism that Irish settlers and laborers brought with them.

 References